jeffThompson/PhysicalComputing/Week03_Buttons/Demos/02-Debouncing.md

 ```

 Not the most efficient code but it works.
 When you press the button, you should see this pattern play.
-A better system would probably be a set of functions that takes a string of text and does everything for us, but I'll leave that for you to try!
+A better system would probably be a set of functions that take a string of text as the input and does everything for us, but I'll leave that for you to try!

 > 🙋‍♀️ What happens when you release the button?
 You'll notice that the pattern doesn't stop right away.
-That's because of the function works: it will play every pulse until stopping and only then will the loop continue and the button's state is read again.
-We could check the button's state in our function and stop (using `return`) if the state is low.
+That's because of the function (and Python) works: it will play every pulse until stopping.
+Only when it's done will the loop continue and the button's state is read again.
+We could check the button's state in our function and stop (using `return`) if the state is low, which would be especially helpful for long sequences.
 See if you can try adding that yourself!

 ***